9–10 baby eggplants, tops cut off and slit lengthwise

 Shallow fry the eggplants in 3 tbsp oil and keep aside.
 (5 minutes)

-2. Fry the sliced onions in the same oil till golden brown and take out.
+Fry the sliced onions in the same oil until golden brown and take out.

-Heat the remaining 3 tbsp oil and add ginger-garlic paste, puree (step 5), coriander, turmeric, Kashmiri chilli and salt.
+Heat the remaining 3 tbsp oil and add ginger-garlic paste, puree (step 5 above), coriander, turmeric, Kashmiri chilli and salt.
 Sauté for one minute.

 Add the fried eggplants plus 2 cups of water, stir once, cover the pan and cook for 20 minutes.
 Check once or twice to see that the curry does not stick to the bottom.